-If the main oscillator provides the clock reference to the PLL, the translation provided by hardware and used to program the PLL is available for software in the XTAL to PLL Translation (PLLCFG) register (see page 79).
-The internal translation provides a translation within \pm 1% of the targeted PLL VCO frequency.
+If the main oscillator provides the clock reference to the PLL, the translation provided by hardware and used to program the PLL is available for software in the XTAL to PLL Translation (PLLCFG) register (see page 74).
+The internal translation provides a translation within $\pm$ 1% of the targeted PLL VCO frequency.

-The XTAL bit in the RCC register (see page 75) describes the available crystal choices and default programming of the PLLCFG register.
+page 70 on page? describes the available crystal choices and default programming of the PLLCFG register.
 The crystal number is written into the XTAL field of the Run-Mode Clock Configuration (RCC) register.
 Any time the XTAL field changes, the new settings are translated and the internal PLL settings are updated.